 I think all immigrants who come to the western world have their own funny stories related to English pronunciation and accents, and we are no exception.
-Over the 12 years or so that we have been here, we have picked up on slangs and new ways of explaining ourselves, but it has certainly been a process.
+Over the 12 years or so that we have been here, we have picked up on slang and new ways of explaining ourselves, but it has certainly been a process.

 When we lived in Dallas, we had to explain to our parents how they were pronouncing the city wrong – it was Da as in David, and Not Du as in Dull.
-“Da-llas” not “”Dull-Ass”.
+“Da-llas” not “Dull-Ass”.
 Then we were in Miami, and we had to fix their “Me-Amy”.

 Anup still defends himself when I bring up a funny incident that happened in Dallas.
-Anup’s business partner had a four year old son, Cooper, we babysat one evening.
+Anup’s business partner had a four-year-old son, Cooper, we babysat one evening.
 It was our first experience babysitting a high-energy kid who was full of questions about everything.
 So after an evening of running around in the park, Anup sat down with Cooper to read him a book.
 The book had a bunch of pictures of different animals, so Anup decided to test Cooper on his knowledge of animals.

 Anup: What does a dog say?
 Bhaw-bhaw.

 Cooper: Lost for words.
-No a dog says woof-woof.
+No. A dog says woof-woof.

 Anup looked at me smiling.
-I knew what he was thinking – may be an American dog says “woof-woof”, our Indian stray dogs said bhaw-bhaw.
+I knew what he was thinking – maybe an American dog says “woof-woof”, our Indian stray dogs said bhaw-bhaw.
 A “woof” would be just too polite for an Indian street dog when they were running after you – their ultimate goal of taking a chunk out of your butt!
 No, a bhaw is more appropriate.
 In our schools in India, we were taught different animal sounds compared to the western schools.

 Anup: What does a donkey say?
 Hoochiee-Hoochiee.